University-affiliated international travel

 For all students, faculty and staff planning personal international travel, the university urges caution.
 Travel restrictions and quarantine requirements can change daily.
 The best, most up-to-date information about travel is the Centers for Disease Control and Prevention's Information for Travel website.

 If you choose to travel and return from a country with a recommended self-quarantine, please do not return to campus, either to the residence halls, classes, offices, fitness center or any other area.
-Travelers should self-quarantine and return home for 14 days, rather than coming to campus.
+Travelers should self-quarantine for 14 days upon returning home from international travel, rather than coming to campus.
 Please follow the CDC's guidance on self-quarantine.

 MSU Travel Clinic